Tackling tax dodging: the UN Tax Convention

 Tax the super-rich

 However, there is the cash out there to deal with these crises.
 But instead of being paid in tax, it’s stashed in super-yachts, offshore bank accounts, and the boardrooms of multinational corporations.
-The challenge is how to end tax dodging, and make the super-rich pay their fair share
+The challenge is how to end tax dodging, and make the super-rich pay their fair share.

-But acting alone, the UK can only do so much to claw back lost tax revenue.
+Acting alone, the UK can only do so much to claw back lost tax revenue.
 Big corporations and billionaires can call upon an army of accountants, lawyers and financial service experts to help them hide their wealth behind opaque shell companies and shift their profits to tax havens across the world.

 What is the solution to tax dodging?